microsoftgraph/microsoft-graph-docs/api-reference/resources/webhooks.md

 PATCH https://graph.microsoft.com/beta/subscriptions/<id>;
 Content-Type: application/json
 {
-  "subscriptionExpirationDateTime": "2016-03-22T11:00:00.0000000Z"
+  "expirationDateTime": "2016-03-22T11:00:00.0000000Z"
 }
 ```

 If successful, Microsoft Graph returns a `200 OK` code and a [subscription](subscription.md) object in the body.
-The subscription object includes the new subscriptionExpirationDateTime value.
+The subscription object includes the new expirationDateTime value.

 # Deleting a subscription